Best music streaming services 2018

 And finally, both Amazon Prime Music and Music Unlimited lets you download songs and albums that you've added to your music library for offline playback.

 But what about Google?
-Doesn’t it offer offline capabilities?
-It does – it allows you to download as many tracks as you want for offline listening, but with an extra bonus.
+Google Music allows you to download as many tracks as you want for offline listening, but with an extra bonus.

 Google Play Music also allows user to upload up to 50,000 of their own songs to be made available in-app across all devices, allowing users with existing music libraries to join the music streaming club without having to start again.